-Here is a list of other effects pedals that alter the pitch of the input signal in order to achieve a desired effect.
+Here is a list of other effects pedals that alter the pitch of the input signal in order to achieve the desired effect.

 Vibrato is a fast up-and-down variation in pitch that is achievable naturally with the human voice any many pitched instruments.
 It's also achievable with electronics.
 That's where vibrato pedals come in.

-The Boss VB-2W Waza Craft (link to check the price on Amazon) is a great example of a vibrato pedal with rate, depth, rise time and mode controls.
+The Boss VB-2W Waza Craft is a great example of a vibrato pedal with rate, depth, rise time and mode controls.

 For more information on vibrato pedals, check out my article What Are Vibrato Guitar Effects Pedals & How Do They Work?